martinschaer/schaerweb2022/content/notes/drones/index.md

 date: 2022-05-23T19:20:18-06:00
 images: ["drone.jpg"]
 script: drones.ts
-summary: Choose all the parts you nee for a FPV drone
+summary: Choose all the parts you need for a FPV drone
 layout: wide
 ---